Crochet, Free pattern, instruction video, Nederlands

 I left my yarn tails from the joins till I had the border completed because it gives more options for working them away.
 You can leave blocking your blanket till you have finished the entire blanket.

-Nederlandse Instructies (Dutch Instructions) voor Nuts about Squares week 13 & 14
+Nederlandse Instructies (Dutch) voor Nuts about Squares week 13 & 14

 Gebruik de volgende haaknaald om je vierkanten aan elkaar te haken of neem een 0.5mm grotere naald dan die je voor de meeste vierkanten van de CAL hebt gebruikt: